jairzea/ecommerce-front/README.md

 > > then save it as .env, skipping the .example
 > > you can leave the base path set (REACT_APP_PATH_BASE), if you don't change it in the backend

+_If you run the backend locally with the php artisan serve command, it will most likely run on the domain: http://127.0.0.1:8000_

 In the project directory, you can run:

 > Installation